directus/directus/docs/guides/real-time/authentication.md

 ### Public Mode

-You do not need to authenticate if using a public authentication mode.
+You do not need to authenticate if using a public authentication mode, but you are limited to the public role only.

-However, you can only perform operations that are available to your public role.
-If you need access to non-public data, you should follow the flow for the `handshake` authentication mode.
+If you want to change your role, follow the flow for the `handshake` authentication mode.

 ### Handshake Mode